wycookt/MIS500-Data-Analytics-Tools-Comparison-Report/README.md

 Be two to three pages, in addition to the title and reference pages Include a brief comparative description for each tool under each of the sections listed above.
-Cite two to three scholarly sources in support of your assertions Be formatted according to the CSU-Global Guide to Writing and APA (Links to an external site.)
+Cite two to three scholarly sources in support of your assertions
-(Optional) Upload your paper to GitHub Account.